-SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6014", GROUP="dialout", MODE="0660" '''
+SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", GROUP="dialout", MODE="0660"

-Some FTDI devices may use other USB PIDs.
-You could try removing the match on idProduct altogether, just matching on the FTDI vendor ID.
-Or Use lsusb or similar to determine the exact values to use (or try checking dmesg output on device insertion / removal). udevadm monitor -environment is also helpful, but note that the environment 'keys' it gives are different to the attributes (filenames within /sys/devices/...) which the ATTRS will match.
+Or use lsusb or similar to determine the exact values to use (or try checking dmesg output on device insertion / removal). udevadm monitor --environment is also helpful, but note that the environment 'keys' it gives are different to the attributes (filenames within /sys/devices/...) which the ATTRS will match.
 Perhaps ENV{} matches work just as well, though I've only tried matching on ATTRS.

-Note that changed udev rules files will be picked up automatically by the udev daemon, but will only be acted upon on device actions, so unplug/plug in the device to check whether you're latest rules iteration actually works:-)
+Note that changed udev rules files will be picked up automatically by the udev daemon, but will only be acted upon on device actions, so unplug/plug in the device to check whether you're latest rules iteration actually works :-)